 You have your website up and running and are ready to attract your first round of visitors.
 To get the most from your SEO plan, ensure an effective website design that grabs attention and inspires people to take a closer look.
 Choose your strategy based on the products and services you provide and remember that you don’t want to use too many colors if you don’t want to distract your visitors.
-Keeping your design simple is a smart way to stay on track and prevent your prospective customers from losing interest.
+Keeping your design simple is an intelligent way to stay on track and prevent your prospective customers from losing interest.

 The design you use impacts how likely your visitors are to stay on your website long enough to act.
 When you keep that in mind, remember that all the SEO efforts in the world won’t do much good if nobody buys from you.
 You want your website easy to navigate so that people and search engines can find all your web pages without trouble— link to all the pages you want to rank from your homepage.
 Doing so ensures that you pass your domain authority to each of your web pages, and you will get the outcome you want.

 4. Do On-Site SEO

 On-site SEO includes many factors that you control on your website, including link names, metadata, and everything else on your website.
 Think about the top five or six keywords you want to target with each piece of content you create.
 When you are ready to submit a new blog post, use the primary keyword in the link.

-You can also use the main keyword in the metadata of your webpages.
+You can also use the primary keyword in the metadata of your web pages.
 Although metadata is not a huge factor in your SEO success, it lets your visitors know what to expect if they click on the link.